 Eight full-body scanners are scheduled to be in place at major Canadian airports by the end of March 2010, with 36 more to follow.
 The scanners at issue are 44 millimetre wave imaging scanners that penetrate clothing to reveal an image of travellers’ bodies.
 The image produced has been described as similar to a “fuzzy photo negative”.
-They are aimed at detecting ceramic weapons, …Keep reading
+They are aimed at detecting ceramic weapons, liquid or …Keep reading

 Monthly Archives: March 2010

 Honeywell Inc. leased an engine to Expedition Helicopters Inc. for use in its Astar 350 helicopter.
 The engine failed and the aircraft crashed.
 Expedition is located in Ontario and it sued Honeywell in Ontario.
 Honeywell brought a motion to stay the action on the grounds that the Engine Lease Agreement contained a forum selection clause which stated that the Courts of Phoenix, Arizona, would have exclusive jurisdiction over any actions arising in connection with the engine lease.
 Gauthier, J. of the Ontario Superior Court of Justice dismissed Honeywell’s motion and allowed the action to proceed in Ontario (Expedition Helicopters Ltd. v.
 Honeywell Inc.).

 The language of the forum selection clause in the engine lease was clear and unambiguous.
 While …Keep reading